ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

         group: cert-manager.io
     ~~~

     To know more about all the parameters shown above, check [the cert-manager v1 api document here](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1).
-Still, I'll explain you some particularities of this certificate declaration:
+Still, here you have an explanation of some particularities of this certificate declaration:

     - Many of the parameters are optional, and there are more that are not used here.